SanderMertens/flecs/docs/Queries.md

 As a rule of thumb, if you have a query that is evaluated each frame (as is typically the case with systems), they will benefit from being cached.
 If you need to create a query ad-hoc, an uncached query makes more sense.

-Ad-hoc queries are often necessary when a game needs to find entities that match a condition that is only known at runtime, for example to find all entities for a specific parent.
+Ad-hoc queries are often necessary when a game needs to find entities that match a condition that is only known at runtime, for example to find all child entities for a specific parent.

 ### Cache kinds
 Queries can be created with a "cache kind", which specifies the caching behavior for a query.
 Flecs has four different caching kinds: